8bitbuddhist/PixelMaestro/docs/canvas.md

 8. [Interactive Canvases](#interactive-canvases)

 ## Canvas Types
-There are two different types of Canvases: `ColorCanvas` and `AnimationCanvas`.
-A `ColorCanvas` works like an image editor: you specify the shape to draw and the color to draw the shape in, and the Canvas draws the shape in that color.
+There are two types of Canvases: `ColorCanvases` and `AnimationCanvases`.
+A `ColorCanvas` works like an image editor: you choose the shape you want to draw and the color to draw it in, and the Canvas draws the shape in that color.

-An `AnimationCanvas`, on the other hand, doesn't draw a specific color but instead draws the Section's underlying Animation.
-For example, if the Section is running a `BlinkAnimation`, drawn Pixels appear to blink while the remaining Pixels appear black.
+An `AnimationCanvas` doesn't let you choose a color, but draws the shape using the Section's underlying Animation.
+For example, if the Section is running a `BlinkAnimation`, drawn Pixels appear to blink while the remaining Pixels appear off.

 ## Creating a Canvas
 Create a new Canvas by calling `Section::set_canvas(CanvasType::Type, num_frames)`, where CanvasType is either `AnimationCanvas` or `ColorCanvas` and `num_frames` is the number of frames the Canvas contains (1 by default).
-This initializes and returns a pointer to a new Canvas of the specified type.

-Note that nothing is drawn to the Canvas by default, so the entire Section will appear blank even if an Animation is running.
+Note that nothing is drawn to the Canvas by default, so the Pixel grid will appear blank even if an Animation is running.

 ```c++
 ColorCanvas* canvas = static_cast<ColorCanvas*>(section->set_canvas(CanvasType::ColorCanvas));